aknay/aknay.github.io/_posts/2018-01-04-javascript-routing-with-play-framework.markdown

 {% endhighlight %}

 #### **Result**
-1. Go to project folder and do `sbt run`
+1. Go to project folder and do `sbt run`.
 2. Go to `localhost:9000` using any browser.
 3. Click `GetName` Button.
-There will be an alert message with `Bob` name if it is the first time loading.
+There will be an alert message with `Bob` name without refreshing the page.
 You can also change the name at input box.
-Then clicking on `Set Name` should change the current name automatically using refreshing the page.
+Clicking on `Set Name` should change the current name automatically.
+Again, without refreshing the page.